e-j-w/G4TIP/README.md

 Modified GEANT4 classes included in this code:

-G4IonParametrisedLossModel (from GEANT4.9.4) - modified to allow for user defined stopping powers
+G4IonParametrisedLossModel (from GEANT4.9.4) - modified to allow for user defined stopping powers.

-G4IonStoppingData (from GEANT4.9.4) - modified to allow for user defined stopping powers
+G4IonStoppingData (from GEANT4.9.4) - modified to allow for user defined stopping powers.

-G4NuclearDecayChannel (from GEANT4.9.4) - modified to properly compute properties of daughter nuclei when considering a cascade of internal conversion decays
+G4NuclearDecayChannel (from GEANT4.9.4) - reimplemented as GammaDecayChannel, a decay channel with only internal conversion.
+This is done to properly compute properties of daughter nuclei and emitted gammas when considering a cascade of internal conversion decays.

 ## Acknowledgements